artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 a ``LASTMODDATE``: ``<mets:metsHdr CREATEDATE="2017-10-17T20:29:21"
 LASTMODDATE="2017-10-17T20:32:36"/>``

-2. You can also search for the reingest premis:event ``<premis:eventType>reingestion</premis:eventType>``
+2. You can also search for the re-ingest premis:event ``<premis:eventType>reingestion</premis:eventType>``

 3. If you've updated the descriptive or rights metadata you will find an updated